ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

 To run Python modules (a single code file saved with the `.py` extension) using a command line application, you need to first edit the `Path` environment variable to add the path to the Python application you have installed (i.e. the `python.exe` file).
-Type your code in a text editor, save it (e.g `myfirstprogram.py`) and run your code (e.g. in Command Prompt):
+Type and save your code in a text editor (e.g `myfirstprogram.py`) and run your code (e.g. in Command Prompt):

 <kbd>
 <img src="./images/command_prompt.png" width="400" alt="Python IDLE">